MoritzGoeckel/MoLang/README.md

 # Molang
-This is an fully home made interpreter for a c like language.
+This is an fully home made interpreter for a C like language.
 I build this solely for educational purpose, so maybe you should not use this in production :horse:

 ## Example code
 ```